 Does this look familiar?
 It should as the above Land Rover LRX from 2008 concept lent its style quite heavily to the popular Range Rover Evoque which was released in 2013, 5 years later.

 This Volkswagen Golf GTI concept from 2013 could actually drive and had a monstrous 500 bhp V6 engine with a top speed of 190 mph and 0-62 of 3.9s.
 However, it never entered mass production but some elements did trickle down to the current generation Golf GTI and Golf Rs.

 3. 2007 - Peugeot Honey-B

 Some concept cars such as Peugeot's 'Honey-B' are unlikely to ever lead anywhere and were handed in as part of a design challenge.
 Clearly, this design is more of a 'what if' scenario to showcase the designer's imagination.

 The stunning 2010 Audi Quattro concept ended up lending a lot of its style to the Audis you can see on the road today.
 This shows how much an impact a concept car's feedback can be.
 Many people like certain elements of the 2010 Quattro so they kept them!

-The stunning Peugeot Onyx has it's own section on Peugeot's website complete with engine specs and performance data.
-However, what we noticed is how some of Peugeot current generation of cars took some design cues such as the new 5008.
+The stunning Peugeot Onyx has its own section on Peugeot's website complete with engine specs and performance data.
+However, what we noticed is how some of Peugeot's current generation of cars took some design cues such as the new 5008.

 The BMW Turbo concept from 1972 was and still is a striking car that doesn't look an awful lot like a BMW car past or present.
 It shared its platform with the ultra-popular BMW 2002 but other than that this concept car remained a concept forever.

-Here's a concept car that was made quite recent and one that Honda claim will move into production in 2019!
-It's a city-friendly electric car with a retro-futurism feel.
+Here's a concept car that was made quite recently and one that Honda's claim will move into production in 2019!
+It's a city-friendly electric car with a retro-futurist feel.